Milad-Akarie/injectable/README.md

 ### Inside of the generated file

-Injectable will generate the needed register functions for you
+Injectable will generate the needed register functions for you.

 ```dart
 import 'package:get_it/get_it.dart' as _i1;